KOREA 1

 Challenge 1: Leveraging emerging digital technologies to strengthen water security with Managed Aquifer Recharge

-MARSite: Neural Network-Based Evaluator for Potential Managed Aquifer Recharge (MAR) Sites
+MARSite: AI-Based Evaluator for Potential Managed Aquifer Recharge (MAR) Sites

-Finding the ideal geographical MAR site is difficult, costly, and lengthy work even for large teams.
-We wanted to facilitate this process and help them find the best candidate locations for building MAR sites, so we decided to create MARS (short for MARSites): the MAR site finder.
+Finding the ideal geographical MAR site is complex, costly, and lengthy, even for large teams.
+We wanted to facilitate this process and help them find the best candidate locations for building MAR sites, so we created the Managed Aquifer Recharge Site Search (short for MARSS) tool: the MAR site finder.

 Key benefits of MAR include: